Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Proposed Q-fid Framework

 \subsection{Text-based Representation of Quantum Circuits}

 We represent QC in text string formats that are suitable for feeding into the LSTM networks.
-Q-fid uses a simple and effective protocol to label the quantum gates inside a QC: a short string describing the quantum operation followed by the qubit index describing where the operation is executed on.
-For example, a Hadamard gate placed on qubit 2 is simply labeled as \texttt{h2}, a CNOT gate with control on qubit 0 and target on qubit 3 will be \texttt{cx03}.
-This format is very similar to many existing quantum programming languages including openQASM and Qiskit, so preparing the text representation of an existing QC for Q-fid is straightforward.
+The QC is first compressed to its true depth, because qubits that are not physically connected in hardware can execute gates in parallel.
+Then, Q-fid uses a simple and effective protocol to label the gates inside a QC: a short string describing the gate function followed by the qubit index describing where the gate is executed.
+For example, a Hadamard gate placed on qubit 2 is labeled as \texttt{h2}, a CNOT gate with control on qubit 0 and target on qubit 3 will be \texttt{cx03}.
+This representation also reflects the layout of the device.
+For \textit{ibm\textunderscore nairobi}, there will never be a label called \texttt{cx34}, because this connection does not exist in the hardware.
+This helps the LSTM network to learn the processor’s layout implicitly.
+Our text format is very similar to many existing quantum programming languages including openQASM and Qiskit, so preparing the text representation of an existing QC for Q-fid is straightforward:

-Q-fid has three steps to translate the QC to an LSTM-friendly format, a process commonly referred to as tokenization: